 Sento Palace

-Kyoto Sento Imperial Palace (京都仙洞御所) is a historic secondary palace located across from the Kyoto Imperial Palace in Kyoto Imperial Park.
-Built in 1630 as the retirement residence of Emperor Gomizuno, it became the residence for subsequent retired emperors.
-After the original palace buildings were destroyed by fire in 1854, Omiya Palace was built on the grounds in 1867, and it now hosts the emperor during his Kyoto visits.
+The Kyoto Sento Imperial Palace (京都仙洞御所) is a historic residence situated within Kyoto Gyoen National Garden, directly across from the Kyoto Imperial Palace.
+Originally constructed in 1630 as the retirement home of Emperor Gomizuno, it later served as the residence of several retired emperors.
+Unfortunately, the original palace structures were destroyed by fire in 1854.
+In 1867, Omiya Palace was built on the same grounds and continues to serve as accommodation for the emperor during his visits to Kyoto.

 Hours and Fees

-• Free tours of Kyoto Sento Imperial Palace are available several times a day.
-To join, apply in advance with your passport at the Imperial Household Agency's office in Kyoto Imperial Park (8:40 to 17:00, closed on Mondays).
-Some spots can be reserved online, but they often fill up quickly and need to be booked days in advance.
-A limited number of same-day tickets are also available at the palace from 11:00, on a first-come, first-served basis.
+Free tours of Kyoto Sento Imperial Palace are held several times a day.
+You need to apply in advance, either online or at the Imperial Household Agency office in Kyoto Imperial Park.
+A few same-day tickets are available at the palace from 11:00, but spots are limited and given on a first-come, first-served basis.

 Getting there